Paw-rents, listen up!

 First thing’s first – it’s best to have your pet microchipped.
-Last year, SDHS took in 270 lost pets who strayed from their homes between July 4 to 7.
+In 2021, SDHS took in 270 lost pets who strayed from their homes between July 4 to 7.
 The organization added that unfortunately, only 28% of those pets were reclaimed by their owners.

 Getting your pet microchipped can help identify them if they ever get lost, hence, making it easier for you to find them.

 Another way to increase your likelihood of being reunited with your pet if they run off is to make sure they are wearing a collar.
 For both microchips and collars, pet parents will want to make sure they have the latest contact information.